IG024: Surgery Guidelines for USDA Covered Non-Rodent Species and Agricultural Animals Used in Research and Teaching

 In addition, surgery areas are to be limited to access only for people involved in performing the procedure.

-Surgical procedures conducted at field sites need not be performed in dedicated facilities, but are to be performed using aseptic techniques.
+Surgical procedures conducted at agicultural or field sites need not be performed in dedicated facilities, but are to be performed using aseptic techniques.
+A reasonable clean line of separation surrounding the surgical areas should be limited to those involved with the surgical procedure.

 Per the USDA Animal Care Policy #3, nonsurvival surgery does not require aseptic procedures or dedicated facilities; however, there may be situations where aseptic technique may be warranted.
 Factors such as the degree of tissue trauma, surgical site (e.g., gastrointestinal surgery), harvesting of tissues or extended duration may influence the decision to use aseptic procedures.